All Year: Yes

 Last Updated: November 20, 2017

 WWOOFING WITH SUSTAINABLE BUILDING EXPERIENCE

-We want help to set up our house to run in-home childcare ASAP.
-This means finishing our house renovations, make our back yard into a children's natural playground and edible garden, and turning our garage into Wwoofer's sustainable living space.
-This will include making a hobbit tunnel, composting toilet, DIY solar hotwater system, finishing out rocket stove fire, and starting a methane midi.
-Some housework, animal care included, and help with sight-seeing.
+WANT SOME SUSTAINABLE BUILDING EXPERIENCE?
+Help us set up our house to run in-home childcare ASAP.
+This means finishing our house renovations, making our back yard into a children's natural playground and edible garden, and turning our garage into Wwoofer's sustainable living space.
+You will also be making and using a composting toilet, DIY solar hotwater system and maybe making a rocket-stove and methane midi.
+Please be ready for serious rainwater-saving!
+Housework and animal care also involved.

 We would prefer a pair of friends or couple (for company) but will consider a single.

 If 2-3 people are interested we are willing to run our training cycle. (see the end of our profile).